Advertiser Disclosure

 This free grant money is equivalent to $500 per year and up to a lifetime $7,200 grant per child.

-In addition to the CESG, depending on your family income, your child may also qualify for the Canada Learning Bond, which is up to $2,000 in extra savings.
+In addition to the CESG, depending on your family income, your child may qualify for the Canada Learning Bond, which is up to $2,000 in extra savings.

-Lastly, your province (e.g. British Columbia) may also contribute to your RESP if you meet their eligibility requirements.
+Lastly, your province (e.g. British Columbia) may contribute to your RESP if you meet their eligibility requirements.

 2. Tax-Sheltered Growth